Is Puerto Rico a U.S. State?

 Puerto Rico is not a U.S. state — but it is a U.S. territory.
 This means that Puerto Rico is legally a part of the United States, residents of Puerto Rico are U.S. Citizens, and Puerto Rico could become a state with congressional approval.
 Indeed, of the 16 current U.S. territories, Puerto Rico seems most likely to eventually become a state.

 Located approximately one thousand miles southeast of the contiguous U.S., the island of Puerto Rico is home to about 3.7 million Americans.
 It has a population larger than the rest of the territories combined, and has ratified a constitution that functions like a state constitution.
+For more trivia, see our guide to what Puerto Rico is known for.

 Some Puerto Ricans would prefer to forego statehood, primarily because becoming a state would mean giving up the possibility of becoming an independent country or Freely Associated State.
 Others view statehood more favorably, as statehood would grant Puerto Ricans full voting rights and provide Puerto Rico with representation in the U.S. Congress.